Focus on Financial Resolutions for the New Year

 Rebalancing isn't always easy.
 You might not feel great about selling securities that are doing well or investing more in an asset class that’s lagging.
 But just because an investment performed well in the past doesn't mean it will do well going forward.

 Even products that seem straightforward can be misunderstood if you aren’t careful.
 One factor that’s often overlooked is fees.
 Thanks largely to the emergence of online trading platforms, fees are often less than they used to be, and many brokerages offer commission-free trading.
-But investing still usually comes with some costs.
+But even commission-free trading usually involves costs.

 If you invest in funds, check out FINRA's Fund Analyzer tool.
 It can help you understand the impact of fees and potential discounts on mutual funds and exchange-traded products (like ETFs) by running a wide variety of investment scenarios to calculate how a fund’s fees, expenses and discounts affect its value over time.
 You can find most fee information for current investments on your brokerage account statements or trade confirmations.
 Don’t hesitate to ask your firm or investment professional to provide details about any fees or commissions associated with your investments.

-Select an investment professional carefully.
+If you decide to work with an investment professional, select the person carefully.
 Look for someone you feel comfortable with, ask questions and always check their credentials on BrokerCheck.